haiderali-cmyk/distilled_miniLM_it/README.md

 ```

 ### Sentence Chunking
 We use spaCy for sentence splitting and a Hugging Face tokenizer for token counts.
-Be consistent with the chunk_size key name (used above).
 ```bash
 process:
   spacy_model: "it_core_news_lg"